 Test and purpose Advantages + Disadvantages Validity - Reliability - Practicality Body composition - Skinfold Test Advantages: Validity - A valid test of body fat percentages.
 Purpose: To predict percentage of body fat.
-An accurate test of body fat.
-Disadvantages: Reliability - To ensure the test is reliable it is important that the same person conduct the test and that each site is Equipment needed: Skinfold calipers, tape measure, pen to mark the sites.
-Can be uncomfortable The participant may feel uncomfortable when removing clothing which may be measures 3 times to take an average result.
+Equipment needed: Skinfold calipers, tape measure, pen to mark the sites.
+Male sites: Chest, abdominal, thigh Female sites: Thigh, Triceps, suprailiac An accurate test of body fat.
+Disadvantages: Can be uncomfortable The participant may feel uncomfortable when removing clothing which may be embarrassing.
+Reliability - To ensure the test is reliable it is important that the same person conduct the test and that each site is measures 3 times to take an average result.
 Results can be hindered if people don't remove clothing fully.
-Male sites: Chest, abdominal, thigh embarrassing.
-Practicality - Practicality can be affected as people may feel uncomfortable.
-Female sites: Thigh, Triceps, suprailiac
+Practicality - Practicality can be affected as people may fee uncomfortable.